amezmo/docs/configuration/storage.md

 ];
 ```

 The above permissions provide expected behavior across all application areas.
-With the above file permissions,
-your depoyment hooks may read and write existing and new files and your workers may read and write existing
+With the above file permissions, your deployment hooks may read and write existing and
-and new files.
+new files and your workers may read and write existing and new files.

 ## Resources

 - [How to Persist Storage Across PHP Deployments on Amezmo Part 1](https://www.youtube.com/watch?v=A-iBIfch6Bw)  <span class="badge bg-info">Video</span>
 - [How to Change the Default Storage Path in Laravel](https://www.amezmo.com/blog/how-to-change-the-default-storage-path-in-laravel/)
 - [Laravel deployment hook for persistent storage](https://github.com/amezmo/demo.amezmo.com/blob/master/.amezmo/before.deploy)
 - [Craft CMS deployment hook for persistent storage](https://github.com/amezmo/craftcms-demo/blob/master/.amezmo/before.deploy)